notepad-plus-plus/npp-usermanual/content/searching/index.md

 ### Highlighting

 Use the Mark All or Unmark All submenus of the Search menu to mark all occurrences of the word the caret is in.
-The settings for each of the 5 available styles are [Settings -&gt; Styler Configurator -&gt; Global Styles , Mark style #](../preferences/#style-configurator).
+The settings for each of the 5 available styles are Settings -&gt; Styler Configurator -&gt; Global Styles , Mark style #.
 You can also cause all occurrences of the word at the caret to get dynamically highlighted if you enable Smart Highlighting; the mark style then is Settings -&gt; Styler Configurator -&gt; Global Styles , Smart Highlighting.
 You may choose there whether the matching should be sensitive to case.
-You enable smart highlighting through [Settings -&gt; Preferences -&gt; MISC -&gt; Smart highlighting, Enable smart highlighting](../preferences/#highlighting).
+You enable smart highlighting through Settings -&gt; Preferences -&gt; MISC -&gt; Smart highlighting, Enable smart highlighting.
 By default, the highlighting is case insensitive, which may be a problem sometimes.
 Then just toggle Settings -&gt; Preferences -&gt; MISC -&gt; Highlighting is case sensitive on.
+(See also [Style Configurator](../preferences/#style-configurator) and [Preferences](../preferences/#preferences).)

 ## Finding characters in a specific range